eQualPress/eq-menu/README.md

 - Add menus to the admin bar.
 - Menus refer to eQual entities that are used.
 - The plugin is compatible with the eQual framework.
+- Submenu in WordPress: opening eQ contexts
+- Ability to inject an App (double left menu)

 ### Usage